Overview

 What Makes Muong Hoa Valley Special

-Muong Hoa Valley is the most iconic landscape in Sa Pa - a 15km corridor of terraced rice fields that cascade down the hillsides between the Hoàng Liên mountain range and Bản Hồ village.
-Recognised as Vietnam's largest terrace system by the Vietnam Guinness Book of Records, the valley is home to four ethnic groups: Black H'mong, Red Dao, Giáy, and Tày - each with distinct textiles, architecture, and customs.
-The valley changes completely with the seasons: flooded silver terraces in May–June, lush green in July–August, gold during harvest in September–October, and bare fields under frost in winter.
-Running through it all is the Muong Hoa Stream, fed by 22 mountain streams, passing through every village in the valley.
+Muong Hoa Valley is Sa Pa's most iconic landscape - a 15km corridor of terraced rice fields stretching from Sa Pa town to Bản Hồ, home to Vietnam's largest terrace system covering over 2,200 hectares.
+Recognised by the Vietnam Guinness Book of Records, the valley is home to four ethnic groups - Black H'Mông, Red Dao, Giáy, and Tày - each with distinct textiles, architecture, and customs visible in the villages along the route.
+The valley changes completely with the seasons: flooded silver terraces reflecting the sky in March to May, lush green through summer, gold during harvest in late August to September, and misty bare fields under occasional frost or snow in winter.
+Running through everything is the 15km Muong Hoa Stream, fed by 22 mountain streams, passing through every village from the highland edge to the valley floor.
+Near Hậu Thào, the Ancient Rock Field - nearly 200 carved megalithic stones believed to date back thousands of years - adds an archaeological dimension that most visitors overlook entirely.

 Gallery